CodeAbilityPodcast/CodeAbilityPodcast.github.io/about.md

 ## **Supported by AccessComputing**

-This podcast is proudly supported by the **NSF Broadening Participation in Computing Alliance AccessComputing**.
+This podcast is proudly supported by the **NSF Broadening Participation in Computing Alliance [AccessComputing](https://www.washington.edu/accesscomputing/)**.
 Through this initiative, we aim to increase the participation of people with disabilities in computing fields and build a more equitable future in technology.
-**NSF Grant No.: [Insert Grant Number Here]**
+**NSF Grant No.: [Minigrant 2022-05]**

 ---